 - If you can’t shake it out, use a piece of tape.
 Gently press the adhesive side against the pollen and lift to remove.
 Repeat until no more pollen adheres to the tape.

 - Soak the shirt (or just the affected area) in cold water for 30 minutes.
-If possible (especially for red pollen stains), add a small amount of oxygen bleach to the water.
+For red pollen stains, add a small amount of oxygen bleach to the water.

 - Rinse completely with cold water.

 - If the stain remains, repeat the soaking one additional time.